 “PUCT” means the Public Utility Commission of Texas or its successor.

-“Prime Rate” means for any date the per annum rate of interest as published from time to time by the Wall Street Journal.

 “Schedule” means an ERCOT OASIS schedule request accepted by the ISO.

-“Seller” means the Party to a Transaction obligated to sell Wholesale Electricity.
+“Seller” means the Party to a Transaction that is obligated to sell Wholesale Electricity.

 “Transaction” means a sale of Wholesale Electricity by Seller and corresponding purchase of such Wholesale Electricity by Buyer to be performed under this Agreement which may be evidenced by a Transaction Confirmation or as otherwise provided herein.